jacoblurye/imprint/README.md

 ## Usage
 ### As A CLI
-Call the `imprint` command on any supported image or video file format.
 ```
-$ imprint [options] file
+Usage: imprint [options] file
 ```
-So, to print any image or video file, simply invoke the `imprint` command as follows:
+Point the `imprint` command at any image or video file.
+For example:
 ```
 $ imprint --max_width=100 img/flower.jpg
                                            :+*: